The File on Charlie Windsor

 The mansion was used as an hotel and for weddings and conferences.
 Guests at this charitable hotel were tended to by servants who unpacked their bags and ironed their clothes.

-If anyone suggested that Charlie was making a mistake in the management of his charaitie he would look for someone who would agree with him.
-He enjoyed the reputation of a man with many charities.
+If anyone ever suggests that Charlie is making a mistake in the management of his charaitie he looks for someone who will agree with him.
+He enjoys the reputation of a man with many charities.